 More importantly, your performance on a field sobriety test is not objective.
 Officers perform a variety of tests under very stressful situations and then subjectively evaluate your performance.
 In fact, you only have to make two mistakes on any part of these tests for the police to deem you have failed and give them reason to arrest you.

 It is important to note that in Washington state, officers must advise a motorist that FSTs are voluntary and obtain consent before subjecting a motorist to the tests.
 Very often, officers will fail to indicate to the motorist that the FSTs are voluntary, and this failure may render the tests inadmissible in court if it can be established that they failed to do so.

-At Green & Ritchie, PLLC, we know how to effectively challenge how these tests were administered and their results.
-For comprehensive DUI defense representation by former prosecutors, contact us today by calling us at 360-450-2434 to learn more during a meeting at our Vancouver, Washington, law firm.
+We know how to effectively challenge how these tests were administered and their results.
+For comprehensive DUI defense representation by former prosecutors, contact us today.

 We know that a DUI arrest or conviction can wreak havoc on your life.
 It can affect your reputation and can risk future opportunities.
 We also know that you want representation that knows all the details regarding how these tests are performed, the latest studies about them and the litigation proving their ineffectiveness.
 We understand the problems that exist in how field sobriety tests are used and evaluated.

 Washington state, like many other states around the country, doesn’t rely on a single field sobriety test to indicate that a motorist is driving under the influence of alcohol.
 While individual training programs can differ from jurisdiction to jurisdiction, Washington uses the three standard tests developed by the NHTSA.
 The three tests are: